What is Chinese herbal medicine?

 Is Chinese herbal medicine safe?

 Chinese herbal medicine has an excellent safety record when prescribed by properly trained practitioners.
-In Britain practitioners should be registered with the Register of Chinese herbal medicine, which has high standards of entry.
+In Britain practitioners should be registered with a body such as the Register of Chinese herbal medicine, which has high standards of entry.
 RCHM members are strongly in favour of the government setting up a statutory register.
 This would allow the public to check that a practitioner is properly trained, and that their herbal medicine comes from a safe and trustworthy source.
 All herbal medicine prescribed by RCHM members comes from suppliers who meet stringent international Good Manufacturing Practice standards.
 The RCHM regularly audits herbal medicine suppliers to ensure they continue to meet these high safety standards.
 RCHM members are also affiliated to the European Herbal & Traditional Medicine Practitioners Association which is dedicated to the development of herbal/traditional medicine, preserving and enhancing the legal basis of practice across EU Members States and promoting best practice throughout the various traditions medicine (western, Chinese, Ayurveda and traditional Tibetan) of herbal medicine.